haodiu/equipment-maintenance-management-system/README.md

 -   Run `make create-migrate NewMigrationName` to create new migration file.
 -   Run `make up-migrate` to run all migration.
 -   Run `make down-migrate` to revert 1 version right before.

+## How to run
+1. make bootstrap
+2. make dev-up

 ## How to deploy